Budweiser trademark dispute: Legal theories

 Anheuser-Busch cites prior registration of the trademark in the United States, and more recently its ownership of Budweiser Bier Bürgerbräu, when making a claim to the mark.
 Anheuser-Busch has also pointed to advertising campaigns where those predated any formal registration by either party, such as an extensive campaign in the 1930s in Italy that predated Budvar's 1940 registrations.
 The Budweis-based companies have argued in turn that Budweiser is generic, or is a protected geographical indication that refers to beer made specifically in the city of Budweis.
 Where possible, Budvar's claims are supported by proof of prior use (as in Germany).

 Contracts between Anheuser-Busch and the two Czech breweries in 1911 and 1939 have also factored into some of the cases.
-These contracts allegedly gave Anheuser the right to use Budweiser as a "trade name or trade mark" while giving the European companies the right to use Budweiser "as descriptive of geographical origin".
+These contracts allegedly gave Anheuser the right to use Budweiser as a "trade name or trademark" while giving the European companies the right to use Budweiser "as descriptive of geographical origin".

-In the European Union, the cases have led to several court rulings about the nature and scope of protected geographical indications (also known as "appellations of origin").
+In the European Union (EU), the cases have led to several court rulings about the nature and scope of protected geographical indications (also known as "appellations of origin").
 In Italy, courts found that an appellation could be valid even if the place name to which the case referred no longer legally exists (in this case, the city of Budweis, now Budějovice), which gave Budvar's brand protection in Italy.
 In a case originating in Austria, the European Court of Justice ruled that simple indications (in this case "Bud") could not be prohibited if a more specific appellation was protected, therefore allowing AB InBev to sell "Bud" in Austria, but not "Budweiser".